 “Basket Case” is the song that exemplifies the spirit and mood of the mid-’90s rock culture.
 It was the biggest hit from Green Day’s debut album Dookie and still feels fresh today.

 47. “Me & Bobby McGee” – Janis Joplin

 Pretty much every female singer that I’ve ever played with knows “Me & Bobby McGee.”
-It’s easy and fun and it showcases the vocalist’s pipes.
-Also, every girl in the crowd wants to be on stage singing along.
+It’s musically easy, fun and it showcases the vocalist’s pipes.
+Also every girl in the crowd wants to be on stage singing along.